ellenbrook/ellenbrook.github.io/_posts/2014-11-21-creating-google-plus-styled-header-animation-jquery.md

 description: Google recently open sourced all of their material design icons.
 I'm using that as inspiration to teach you how to create a Google+ styled header animation.
 author: Eric Ellenbrook
 ---
-I've been using [Google+](https://plus.google.com/+EricEllenbrook/) more and more over the course of the past few months.
+I've been using <a href="https://plus.google.com/+EricEllenbrook/" data-no-instant>Google+</a> more and more over the course of the past few months.
 Although it's not exactly the greatest of social networks, it's really a great tool to meet and network with other developers, designers, and tech-savvy individuals.
 Since I started using it I fell in love with the UI.
 One of the UI features that I like the most is the sticky sub-header that they employ on page scroll.
 I decided to give recreating it a shot.

 <!--more-->